 Sources: Company reports, Causeway analysis, FactSet.
 Free Cash Flow generally reflects the surplus cash a company generates, in excess of the cash needed to operate the business.
-Free Cash Flow Yield reflects FCF as a percentage of the company's market capitalization.
+Free Cash Flow Yield reflects FCF as a percentage of the company's 3/31/2024 market capitalization.
 The data above reflects Causeway research's estimate of underlying FCF.
-The yield reflects estimated free cash flow divided by the company's market capitalization as of 9/30/2023.
 This material is solely for client use and may not be reproduced without Causeway's consent.
 The company is a top four holding in a representative account in the international value strategy.
 The views herein represent an assessment of a company at a specific time and are subject to change.
 There is no guarantee that any forecast made will come to pass.
 This information should not be relied on as investment advice and is not a recommendation to buy or sell any security.
 The securities identified and described do not represent all of the securities purchased, sold, or recommended for client accounts.
 Our investment portfolios may or may not hold the securities mentioned.
 The reader should not assume that an investment in the securities identified was or will be profitable.
-For performance in your overall portfolio, see elsewhere in the report.